Alignak-monitoring/alignak-doc/source/03_how_it_work/02_run_daemons.rst

 Except for the environment file and the daemon name, all other command line parameters are optional because default values are used by the daemon when it starts.

 The daemon will get its configuration parameters from the *alignak.ini* environment file in the section named as *[daemon.daemon-name]*.
 The daemon will also use some default values if they are not defined:

     - it will create its pid (*daemon-name.pid*) and log (*daemon-name.log*) file in the current working directory.
-    - It will also use a default port to listen to the other daemons (arbiter: 7770, scheduler: 7768, broker: 7772, poller: 7771, reactionner: 7769, receiver: 7773).
+    - it will also use a default port to listen to the other daemons (arbiter: 7770, scheduler: 7768, broker: 7772, poller: 7771, reactionner: 7769, receiver: 7773).

 For all the daemons (broker, poller, receiver, reactionner, scheduler)::

    $ alignak-broker -h
-    usage: alignak-broker [-h] [-v] -n DAEMON_NAME [-c CONFIG_FILE] [-d] [-r] [-f DEBUG_FILE] [-o HOST] [-p PORT] [-l LOG_FILENAME] [-i PID_FILENAME] -e ENV_FILE
+      usage: alignak-broker [-h] -n DAEMON_NAME [-c CONFIG_FILE] [-d] [-r] [-vv] [-v] [-o HOST] [-p PORT] [-l LOG_FILENAME] [-i PID_FILENAME] -e ENV_FILE

+      Alignak daemon launching

       optional arguments:
-      -h, --help            show this help message and exit -v, --version         show program's version number and exit -n DAEMON_NAME, --name DAEMON_NAME
+        -h, --help            show this help message and exit -n DAEMON_NAME, --name DAEMON_NAME
                               Daemon unique name.
 Must be unique for the same daemon type.
         -c CONFIG_FILE, --config CONFIG_FILE
                               Daemon configuration file.
 Deprecated parameter, do
                               not use it anymore!
         -d, --daemon          Run as a daemon.
 Fork the launched process and daemonize.
         -r, --replace         Replace previous running daemon if any pid file is found.
-      -f DEBUG_FILE, --debugfile DEBUG_FILE
-                            File to dump debug logs.
-Not of any interest, will be deprecated!
-      -o HOST, --host HOST  Host interface used by the daemon.
+        -vv, --debug          Set log level to debug mode (DEBUG) -v, --verbose         Set log level to verbose mode (INFO) -o HOST, --host HOST  Host interface used by the daemon.
 Default is 0.0.0.0 (all interfaces).
         -p PORT, --port PORT  Port used by the daemon.
 Default is set according to the daemon type.
         -l LOG_FILENAME, --log_file LOG_FILENAME
                               File used for the daemon log.
 Set as empty to disable log file.
         -i PID_FILENAME, --pid_file PID_FILENAME
                               File used to store the daemon pid -e ENV_FILE, --environment ENV_FILE
                               Alignak global environment file.
 This file defines all the daemons of this Alignak instance and their configuration.
 Each daemon configuration is defined in a specifc section of this file.

+      And that's it!

 The arbiter is slightly different because it manages some extra parameters::

    $ alignak-arbiter -h
-    usage: alignak-arbiter [-h] [-v] [-a MONITORING_FILES] [-V] [-k ALIGNAK_NAME] [-n DAEMON_NAME] [-c CONFIG_FILE] [-d] [-r]
-                           [-f DEBUG_FILE] [-o HOST] [-p PORT] [-l LOG_FILENAME] [-i PID_FILENAME] -e ENV_FILE
+      usage: alignak-arbiter [-h] [-a LEGACY_CFG_FILES] [-V] [-k ALIGNAK_NAME] [-n DAEMON_NAME] [-c CONFIG_FILE] [-d] [-r] [-vv] [-v] [-o HOST] [-p PORT] [-l LOG_FILENAME] [-i PID_FILENAME] -e ENV_FILE

+      Alignak daemon launching

       optional arguments:
-      -h, --help            show this help message and exit -v, --version         show program's version number and exit -a MONITORING_FILES, --arbiter MONITORING_FILES
+        -h, --help            show this help message and exit -a LEGACY_CFG_FILES, --arbiter LEGACY_CFG_FILES
-                            Monitored configuration file(s).
-This option is still available but is is preferable to declare the monitored objects files in the alignak-configuration
+                              Legacy configuration file(s).
+This option is still available but is is preferable to declare the Nagios- like objects files in the alignak-configuration
-                            section of the environment file specified with the -e option.Multiple -a can be used, and they will be concatenated to make a global configuration file.
+                              section of the environment file specified with the -e option.Multiple -a can be used to include several configuration files.
         -V, --verify-config   Verify the configuration file(s) and exit -k ALIGNAK_NAME, --alignak-name ALIGNAK_NAME
                               Set the name of the Alignak instance.
 If not set, the arbiter name will be used in place.
 Note that if an alignak_name variable is defined in the configuration, it will overwrite this parameter.For a spare arbiter, this parameter must contain its name!
         -n DAEMON_NAME, --name DAEMON_NAME
                               Daemon unique name.
 Must be unique for the same daemon type.
         -c CONFIG_FILE, --config CONFIG_FILE
                               Daemon configuration file.
 Deprecated parameter, do
                               not use it anymore!
         -d, --daemon          Run as a daemon.
 Fork the launched process and daemonize.
         -r, --replace         Replace previous running daemon if any pid file is found.
-      -f DEBUG_FILE, --debugfile DEBUG_FILE
-                            File to dump debug logs.
-Not of any interest, will be deprecated!
-      -o HOST, --host HOST  Host interface used by the daemon.
+        -vv, --debug          Set log level to debug mode (DEBUG) -v, --verbose         Set log level to verbose mode (INFO) -o HOST, --host HOST  Host interface used by the daemon.
 Default is 0.0.0.0 (all interfaces).
         -p PORT, --port PORT  Port used by the daemon.
 Default is set according to the daemon type.
         -l LOG_FILENAME, --log_file LOG_FILENAME
                               File used for the daemon log.
 Set as empty to disable log file.
         -i PID_FILENAME, --pid_file PID_FILENAME
                               File used to store the daemon pid -e ENV_FILE, --environment ENV_FILE
                               Alignak global environment file.
 This file defines all the daemons of this Alignak instance and their configuration.
 Each daemon configuration is defined in a specifc section of this file.

+      And that's it!

 As a sump up:

    All daemons:
+      **'-n', "--name":**

-        '-n', "--name": Set the name of the daemon to pick in the configuration files.
+      Set the name of the daemon to pick in the configuration files.

-        This allows an arbiter to find its own configuration in the whole Alignak configuration Using this parameter is mandatory for all the daemons except for the arbiter (defaults to arbiter-master).
+      This allows the daemon to find its own configuration in the whole Alignak configuration Using this parameter is mandatory for all the daemons except for the arbiter (defaults to arbiter-master).
 If several arbiters are existing in the configuration this will allow to determine which one is the master/spare.
 The spare arbiter must be launched with this parameter!

+      **'-e', '--environment':**

-        '-e', '--environment': Alignak environment file - the most important and mandatory parameter to define the name of the alignak.ini configuration file
+      Alignak environment file - the most important and mandatory parameter to define the name of the alignak.ini configuration file

+      **'-c', '--config':**

-        '-c', '--config': Daemon configuration file (ini file) - deprecated!
+      Old daemon configuration file (ini file) - deprecated!
 This parameter is still managed to alert about its deprecation and to maintain compatibility with former daemon startup scripts.

+      **'-v', '--verbose':**

+      Set the daemon log to level INFO

+      **'-vv', '--debug':**

+      Set the daemon log to level DEBUG

+      **'-d', '--daemon':**

-        '-d', '--daemon': Run as a daemon
+      Run as a daemon.
+The launched process will fork itself to run as a system daemon

+      **'-r', '--replace':**

-        '-r', '--replace': Replace previous running daemon
+      Replace previous running daemon if it exists.
+Read the PID file end kills the corresponding process
-        '-f', '--debugfile': File to dump debug logs.

-        These parameters allow to override the one defined in the Alignak configuration file:
-            '-o', '--host': interface the daemon will listen to '-p', '--port': port the daemon will listen to

-            '-l', '--log_file': set the daemon log file name '-i', '--pid_file': set the daemon pid file name
+      **'-o', '--host':** interface the daemon will listen to **'-p', '--port':** port the daemon will listen to **'-l', '--log_file':** set the daemon log file name **'-i', '--pid_file':** set the daemon pid file name

+      These parameters allow to override the one defined in the Alignak configuration file

    Arbiter only:
-            "-a", "--arbiter": Monitored configuration file(s),
+      **"-a", "--arbiter":** Legacy configuration file(s),

-            (multiple -a can be used, and they will be concatenated to make a global configuration file) - Note that this parameter is not necessary anymore "-V", "--verify-config": Verify configuration file(s) and exit
+      (multiple -a can be used, and they will be concatenated to make a global configuration file)

+      Note that this parameter is not necessary anymore because the Nagios legacy configuration files may be defined in the alignak.ini configuration file

+      **"-V", "--verify-config":** Verify configuration file(s) and exit

+      This is very useful to check the configuration file after some modificationsand before starting Alignak.

 Arbiter daemon exit codes